-A WANA-wide policy space for seawater brine management will need to be much more comprehensive than the Jordanian-Israeli cooperation.
+A WANA-wide policy space for seawater brine management will need to be comprehensive and requires coordination on multiple levels of government.
 Additionally, the Jordanian-Israeli partnership is currently in jeopardy due to several disagreements between Jordan and Israel surrounding Israel's brutal policies in the Palestinian territories.
 Indeed, Palestinians do not benefit from seawater desalination.
 Palestinians receive a small fraction of the amount of water that Israelis receive (Gasteyer et. al, 2012).
-Unfair access to water is an aspect of Israel's apartheid regime that recently received attention.
+Unfair access to water is an aspect of Israel's apartheid regime that has recently received international attention.
 Seawater desalination can help fix this gross injustice through the introduction of seawater desalination to the Gaza Strip and providing the Palestinian Authority with access to the Red Sea and Mediterranean to source clean and drinkable water, both independently and through cooperation with Jordan and Israel.
 Israel must also end its colonial policies of land and water-grabbing in Palestinian territories to make way for cooperation between the two states.